OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/updateGuide.md

 	`~/olatdata/customizing/themes/*`

 ### Version specific update steps
-- If updating from lower than OpenOlat 14.0, you need to perform additional steps to [update to log4j2](#log4j2)
+- If updating from lower than OpenOlat 14.0, you need to perform additional steps to update to [update to log4j2](#log4j2)
 - If updating from lower than OpenOlat 15.3, you need to [update your infrastructure to Tomcat 9 and Java 11](#java11).
 It is also mandatory that you perform the update to 15.3 before you continue updating to a more recent version.
 See [Updating from older versions](#oldversions) instructions.
+- If upgrading to OpenOlat 17.2.x or higher, you need to [update your infrastructure to Tomcat 10.1 and Java 17](#java17).
+Please make sure, your log4j2.xml is similar to the one shown below - it has been slightly adapted.

 ### Update